TooFuW/ETracker/README.md

 Click the **EmailTracker** icon in your toolbar to open the popup.

 - **Create** - enter a label and generate a new tracking pixel.
 The embed URL is ready to paste into your email.
 - **View** - see all your pixels: label, creation date, open count, and last open time.
+Click a pixel to see the full open history with IP, country, email client, and language for each event.
-- **Delete** - remove a pixel you no longer need.
+- **Delete** - remove a pixel and its entire open history.

 ![Extension popup](https://raw.githubusercontent.com/TooFuW/emailtracker/main/Extension_popup.png)